- 1 What is allergy to milk protein?

 Cow milk produces the most cases of milk protein allergy

-Strictly speaking, when we talk about milk allergy, we are talking about cow’s milk allergy or “allergy to milk proteins vaccines” (= APLV).
+Strictly speaking, when we talk about milk protein allergy, we are talking about cow’s milk protein allergy or “allergy to milk proteins vaccines” (= APLV).
 This does not mean that the rest of milks can not produce allergy, although the cases of allergy to cow’s milk are much higher because it is the milk most used in human nutrition.

 There are some studies that suggest that goat milk causes less allergic reactions than cow’s milk.
 However, these same studies conclude that it is better to perform the test individually to check how each individual reacts to a different type of milk.